steffjenl/nl.buienradar/README.md

-### Shower Radar app for Homey
+### Buienradar app for Homey
-Turn Homey into your personal shower radar.
+Turn Homey into your personal 'buienradar'.
 With this app Homey will know everything about the expected rain within the coming two hours.